jaredszajkowski/jaredszajkowski.github.io/content/post/cleaning-bloomberg-excel-export/index.md

 ## Assumptions

-The remainder of this tutorial assumes that your excel file is named "SPX_Index.xlsx", and the worksheet is named "Worksheet".
+The remainder of this tutorial assumes the following:

+* Your excel file is named "SPX_Index.xlsx"
+* The worksheet in the excel file is named "Worksheet"
+* You have the [pandas](https://pandas.pydata.org/) library installed
+* You have the [OpenPyXL](https://openpyxl.readthedocs.io/en/stable/) library installed

 ## Python function to modify the data